uwescience/ADUniverse/results.md

 Taken together, these findings indicate a continuing increase in the desirability of AADUs and DADUs for potential buyers, but they also suggest that interventions may be needed in order to more accurately approximate the value added to a parcel through ADU construction.
 Qualitative evidence, for instance, points to the fact that neither private home appraisers nor county assessors have the frameworks or capacities to value ADUs.
 Increasing communication and collaboration between Seattle Department of Planning and Community Development and the King County Assessor’s office to better quantify ADU value may ameliorate these issues and increase the profitability of ADU for the homeowners.

+The four primary criteria we evaluated against a land parcel being eligible for a detached ADU were lot size, lot coverage, shore line conflicts, and neighborhood zoning.
+A parcel is preliminarily found ineligible if the lot size is not large enough, the lot coverage percentage is too high, it is too close to a shoreline, or the parcel is outside of single family zoning.
+In regards to determining the most likely regulatory hinderances to ADU proliferation at the neighborhood level, our analysis revealed that parcel lot size is the leading concern.
+There was not as significant of an impact by shoreline conflicts as initially expected.
+In fact, it was not the leading concern for any neighborhood.

 **Deliverables**